Alfred Pettibone

-Alfred W. Pettibone (March 14, 1835 – September 2, 1914) was one of the first Bellingham residents and pioneers who actively participated in the city's formation, in particular developing the merchandise trade and real estate businesses.
+Alfred W. Pettibone (March 14, 1835 – September 2, 1914) was one of the first Bellingham, Washington residents and pioneers who actively participated in the city's formation, in particular developing the merchandise trade and real estate businesses.

 Pettibone was the first to establish such businesses in Whatcom, Washington, which were developed with the help of his brother and sons.
 In the beginning of his career, he worked as a trader in Victoria and Langley, Canada, supplying international explorers, and then became one of the biggest local merchants in Lodi, Wisconsin, during the American Civil War.

 The Pettibones' family house in Bellingham, built on Eldridge Avenue, later became one of the city's historic buildings.

 Early life, family and education

 Pettibone was born on March 14, 1835, in Waldo, Ohio.
 His parents, lawyer Hiram R. Pettibone and Jane (Curtis) Pettibone, were both born in Grand Bay, Connecticut.
 Pettibone had a sister named Jennie A. Pettibone (later Krammer) and a brother, W. C. Pettibone.
 The Pettibone family was of French origin and went to Wales during the Huguenot troubles.
 In 1635, they settled in Connecticut.

 Pettibone was educated in the public schools of Fremont, Ohio, and then went to Beloit, Wisconsin, where he took a six-year educational course at Beloit College.